Lollipop270/Autonomous-Lead-Enrichment-Agent/README.md

 - Geo-specific content
 - Website changes
 - The pipeline records errors where possible and continues processing the remaining domains.

+#### LinkedIn Profile Not Found

+A LinkedIn URL may remain `null` when:
+- The person cannot be uniquely identified.
+- Search results do not contain a relevant LinkedIn profile.
+- Search engines block automated requests.
+- LinkedIn blocks or limits access.
+- Multiple people have the same name.
+- The profile is not publicly discoverable.

+The system intentionally does not fabricate LinkedIn URLs.
+LinkedIn discovery failure does not terminate the overall company enrichment process.

 ---